j1hwang/AirBnB/README.md

 - rooftop (public area for night view)

 ### > Rules
-- respect other residents
+- RESPECT other residents
+- NO shoes in the room
-- do not break anything
+- Do NOT break anything
-- do not smoke in the building
+- Do NOT smoke in the building
-- do not jump on the bed
+- Do NOT jump on the bed

 -----